fnalways/terminus-docs/docs/manual/use-cases/openwebui.md

 ### Text-to-speech
 1. Install OpenedAI Speech from Market.
    :::info
-   OpenedAI Speech is a cluster-scoped application and can only be installed by Olares admin.
-If you are a team member, ensure that the Olares admin has already installed OpenedAI Speech.
+   "OpenedAI Speech" is a cluster-scoped application and can only be installed by Olares admin.
+If you are a team member, ensure that the Olares admin has already installed "OpenedAI Speech".
 2. Open WebUI, and navigate to **Admin Panel** > **Settings** > **Audio**.
 3. Select OpenAI as the text-to-speech engine, with the following configurations:
     - API Base URL: `http://openedaispeech.openedaispeech-{admin's local name}:8000/v1`.
 For example: `http://openedaispeech.openedaispeech-alice123:8000/v1`.